build-on-aws/content/posts/the-power-of-generative-ai-in-retail-industry/index.md

 ### Scenario: Lift the limit of location and model for product images

-According to the market research, the price of hiring a model for product photography is around $200 per hour and would raise according to how many products you need to shot.
-Besides the cost of venue, equipments and makeup, it would be a pressure for smaller retailers.
+According to the market research, the price of hiring a model for product photography is around $200+ per hour and would rise according to how many products you need to shoot.
+Besides the cost of venue, equipments and makeup, it can add pressure for smaller retailers.
 Stable Diffusion can help to lift the limit of location and model for product images in seconds.

 * Select the 'img2img' tab from the menu options.
 * You'll find two fields: "Positive Prompt" and "Negative Prompt".
 In these fields, you can specify the attributes you want in your final image.